Jeremi360/Ren-Py-Event-Editor/README.md

     ```

 ## Changes:
+- Now tutorial have screen shots
+- Some fixes in gui
+- Move gui to new renpy gui
 - Start develop support for [DSE(Dating Sim Engine)](https://github.com/renpy/dse)
 - Add *EE_config.rpy* to show default Event Editor configuration
 - Change way of adding new speakers to fix bug